Employment conditions during natural disasters and emergencies

 - reasonable rest time immediately following the activity.

-An employee who wants to take a period of community service leave must tell their employer as soon as practicable, including the expected period of the absence and provide any required evidence of the reason for the leave.
-In addition, an employee must also be:
+An employee who wants to take a period of community service leave must tell their employer as soon as practicable, including the expected period of the absence and, if required by their employer, provide reasonable evidence of the reason for the leave.

 After a week’s service, Shona completes her final night shift assisting the Victorian State Emergency Service.
 However, Shona was scheduled to begin work at 5am the next day.
 Shona requests, and is granted, the day off to provide for adequate rest time as part of the community service leave.